 When the CRM Platform also manages your content, you can make sure you are not sending the same information over and over again.
 You can even keep track of which content you sent to which social media channel.
 This is one of the key CRM requirements for effective lead management.

 E-commerce websites can be especially challenging due to the ever changing product descriptions, price changes, knowledge base articles and other vital pieces of content required to make the sale.
 Search engines do not want to spend their crawl budget on website content that is not up-to-date and thus, if they detect out-of-date content, will often push down your search results to the bottom of the page or completely off the page.
 This is a key CRM Solution requirement, and not all CRM Solutions meet this standard.

 - Define and track inventoried collateral (like brochures, CDs, Gifts) as kits, track the stock (in terms of quantity and value) and allocate them to one or more campaigns.

-- Define and use templates (defined in MS office or other programs) for offers, promotions, invitations, service requests etc.
+- Define and use templates (defined in MS office or other programs such as GSuite) for offers, promotions, invitations, service requests etc.